fdeco/demo_app/README.markdown

 # Ruby on Rails Tutorial: Demo application

-This is the demofirst application for [*Ruby on Rails Tutotial: Learn Rails by Example*]
+This is the demo first application for  [*Ruby on Rails Tutotial: Learn Rails by Example*]